 Inheritance: Usually autosomal recessive, infrequently autosomal dominant.

-Cause: Pathogenic mutations within the HBB gene or mutations involving the beta globin gene cluster and its regulatory elements.
+Cause: Pathogenic variants within the HBB gene or variants involving the beta globin gene cluster and its regulatory elements.

 Clinical Sensitivity: Varies by ethnicity.

-Methodology: Muliplex ligation-dependent probe amplification (MLPA) of the beta globin gene cluster (HBB, HBD, HBG1, HBG2, HBE1) and its locus control region.
+Methodology: Multiplex ligation-dependent probe amplification (MLPA) of the beta globin gene cluster (HBB, HBD, HBG1, HBG2, HBE1) and its locus control region.

 Analytical Sensitivity and Specificity: 99 percent.

 Limitations: Diagnostic errors can occur due to rare sequence variations.
-HBB single base pair substitutions, small deletions/duplications, deep intronic and promoter mutations will not be detected.
+HBB single base pair substitutions, small deletions/duplications, deep intronic and promoter variants will not be detected.
 Breakpoints of large deletions/duplications will not be determined; therefore, the precise clinical phenotype associated with a particular deletion (e.g., HPFH vs. delta-beta thalassemia) may not be known.
 Intragenic deletions in the beta globin cluster genes, other than HBB, may not be detected.
-This assay does not assess for point mutations within the coding or regulatory regions of HBD, HBG1, HBG2 or HBE1.
+This assay does not assess for sequence variants within the coding or regulatory regions of HBB, HBD, HBG1, HBG2 or HBE1.
+Apparent copy number changes detected solely in the HBG1-HBG2 region will not be reported as they can result from benign sequence variants or gene conversion events.